Koszul Feynman Categories: Cubical implies Koszul.

 It is straight-forward to see that the map in $\ref{iso}$ is an isomorphism.
 The terms in the differential are exactly the same (since the $E^0$ differential can't expand the root vertex) and the map is a bijection on the standard basis.
 Suppose that each $\phi_{\sigma, Y}^i$ is a morphism of degree $n_i$.
 By the induction hypothesis applied to statement (4) of the Lemma we conclude

 as graded vector spaces.
 This establishes claim (1).
 Claim (2) then follows immediately.
-In particular, every homology class in $E^1_{p,-n-1}$ is represented by the choice of a subset $X\subset \oneton$.
+In particular, every homology class in $E^1_{p,-n-1}$ is represented up to scalar by the choice of a subset $X\subset \oneton$.

 To complete the proof, observe that the terms in the differential $d^1\colon E^1_{p,-n-1}\to E^1_{p-1,-n-1}$ are indexed by ways to expel an element from the set $X$.
-By convention for the differential in the cobar construction, the signs are determined by applying a permutation which places such an element in the first (right-most) position and multiplying by the sign of the permutation.
-These signs clearly coincide with the signs in the differential of the standard simplicial chain complex of a simplex with ordered vertices $\{1\cdc n\}$, whence statement (3).
+By convention for the differential in the cobar construction, the signs are determined by adding the expelled element in the right-most position of the mod 2 ordered set $Y=X^c$.
+These signs coincide with the signs in the differential of the odd simplicial chain complex of a simplex, and so invoking Equation $\ref{deltaiso}$ yields statement (3).
 Finally we observe statement (4) follows immediately from statement (3). \end{proof}